rpcpool/yellowstone-shield/README.md

 ### Why custom program?

-The idea with using a separate program for this on chain provide a couple of benefits:
+The idea with using a separate program for this on-chain provides a couple of benefits:

-1. Transaction sendders can cache all the possible allow/blocklists by doing getProgramAccounts
+1. Transaction senders can cache all the possible allow/blocklists by doing getProgramAccounts
 2. Allow/blocklists can be kept updated via websocket/grpc
 3. For integration into Agave, there is already a bank available to access allow/blocklists similar to ALTs

 ### Why not ALTs or the Config program?

-Both of these programs has limitations that make them less suitable for this type of lists including not allowing partial updates / expansion of lists.
+Both of these programs have limitations that make them less suitable for this type of list, including not allowing partial updates/expansions of lists.

 ## Proposed RPC interface for integrating with this program

-Currently discussions on changes to the RPC interface is ongoing.
+Currently, discussions on changes to the RPC interface are ongoing.
 Please feel free to leave issue comments on this repository regarding the RPC interface.
 The goal is to standardise across providers so that end-users and developers can submit transactions, having the lists respected, regardless of which provider they use.

 The present suggestions are: